-See the reference page for a specific language (for example, Japanese(5)) to find the names of print filters that support printing characters in that language.
-See i18n\printing(5) for information about the DEClaser 1152 and DEClaser 5100 printers.
+See the reference page for a specific language to find the names of print filters that support printing characters in that language.
+For example, see Japanese(5) to find the names of print filters that support Japanese characters.

 6.9.3 Support for Local Language Printers in /etc/printcap